bhctest123/soberlivingappcom-new/src/content/blog/what-is-a-sober-living-home.md

 ---
-title: "Sober Living App - What is a sober living home?"
+title: "What is a sober living home?"
 description: "There are many names for these types of organizations and programs from halfway house to sober living home to recovery residence."
 date: 2018-04-08
 author: "Ben Weiss"